bsutton/handyman/handyman/README.md

 Note: currenlty we are not backing up the db before doing schema upgrades as we don't know how to do this on the web.

+If you want to use the Xero integration, when in debugg you need to launch the app with the args:
+`--web-port 22433`

+see xero_auth.dart for details.

 # Linux development